 - It’s fast — in some cases, you can sell your home in as little as a week!
-That’s also because it’s local: You can get help for foreclosure in Columbus since organizations like EASTON PROPERTIES LLC help people going through short sales.
+That’s also because it’s local: You can get help for foreclosure in Columbus since organizations like EASTON BUYS HOUSES help people going through short sales.

 - It’s very effective because a short sale can completely wipe out (or almost wipe out) the amount owing on your mortgage.
 If there is any amount left over that is not covered by the sale of the property, you’ll be responsible for it (although you can sometimes work out a deal with your lender).